xinwenfu/GenCyber/SoftwareSecurity/README.md

 Here are steps:

-1. To receive the reverse shell, run the following command at a terminal on Kali VM
+1. To receive the reverse shell (i.e. Windows console), run the following command at a terminal on Kali VM
 ```
 nc -l -v -p 4444
 ```